Mahyco

 Maharashtra Hybrid Seeds Co.
-(Mahyco) is an agricultural company based in India.
-It is one of the country's major producers of seed.
-As of 2015, the company was also active in Vietnam, Indonesia, Philippines and Bangladesh, and planned expansion to Africa.
+(Mahyco) is an agricultural company based in India and a major producer of seeds.
+As of 2015, the company also operates in Vietnam, Indonesia, Philippines and Bangladesh, with plans for expansion into Africa.

 The company produces seeds for cotton, wheat, rice, sorghum, pearl millet, maize oilseeds and vegetables crops.

 Through a joint venture with Monsanto named Mahyco Monsanto Biotech, Mahyco sublicenses Bt cotton technology in India.
 The Indian government has maintained price controls on Bt cotton seeds since at least 2011.